 That was such an unreasonable statement, it made something snap inside Paul.
 “Not once have you seen me cruise.
 I recognise the honour and privilege, but I deserve to be here … sir!”

 The corner of Packer’s mouth twitched.
 He said calmly, “Yes, you do.
 Strike pilots need more than just skill.
 We need to be aggressive, something I haven’t seen from you until now.
 That passion you currently have in your guts, recognise it, harness it.
 Now get a good night’s sleep, tomorrow is your first day as a full member of the squadron, and there’s a ground attack training mission to prep for.”

 Paul smiled at the memory.
 The beach flashed by only fifty feet below.
 He felt totally alive, master of his fate.

 Surprisingly Packer’s advice had been on the money, and he’d become more of a mentor to Paul after that.

 A wall of seagulls appeared in front of him.
 Oh shit!
 Paul pulled back hard on the stick to climb above them, but there was no time.
 Birds were sucked into the engine.
 There was a loud bang and the plane shuddered as the fan blades shattered and the compressor stalled.
 The cockpit was filled with caution lights and audible warnings.
 He knew the engine was dead even before he scanned the instruments.
 He was climbing at about 45° and quickly pushed the stick forward into a slight pitch up attitude.
 With 350 knots airspeed, the Skyhawk would fly for a few more seconds before it turned into a brick, and a very slight climb would make his ejection a little safer.

 “Mayday, mayday, mayday.
-Skyhawk 205, going down, bailing out at Foxton Beach.”
+Skyhawk 205, going down over Foxton Beach.”